neticdk/k8s-workshop/simple-kubernetes/README.md

 local-path-storage   Active   19m
 ```

-If we would delete the namespace we just created, that could be done like this
-***do not delete it as we shall be using it later***:
+If we would delete the namespace we just created, that could be done like this in the declarative way ***However - do not delete it as we shall be using it later***:

 ```bash
 $ kubectl delete -f ./namespace.yaml
 ```

-If we want to do the same for the "forthefunofit" this can be done like:
+If we want to do the same for the "forthefunofit" this can be done in a imperative way like:

 ```bash
 $ kubectl delete ns forthefunofit